heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/COURSE_MATERIAL.md

 - Your application must be slightly more complex and different than the ones presented during the course
 - The network application can only use the UDP protocol
-- You must build and release the application using Docker and Docker Compose
+- You must build and publish the application using Docker and Docker Compose

 ## Remarks